dgrisham/masters/proposal/proposal.md

 Introduction
 ============

-The goal of this project is to analyze the resource allocation strategy space of peers interacting in an IPFS (InterPlanetary File System) network.
+The Internet is perhaps the largest and most consistent network that has ever existed.
+Unfortunately, it predominantly runs on the outdated hypermedia distribution protocol HTTP.
+The goal of the InterPlanetary File System (IPFS) is to upgrade the Internet to a distributed peer-to-peer system, thereby making it more robust and permanent.
+This new Internet would be a network of peers, as opposed to clients and servers, all sharing data between one another.
+In order for such a system to thrive, users must be cooperative and willing to share data with their peers.
+The goal of this project is to analyze the resource allocation strategy space of peers interacting in an IPFS network.
 A combination of analytical and empirical methods will be used to glean insights into the generally intractable strategy space that users are presented with when participating in an IPFS network.

 IPFS
 ----

 IPFS is a peer-to-peer hypermedia distribution protocol developed by Protocol Labs.
 It is a content-addressed, versioned filesystem.
 While a variety of use cases exist for such a protocol, the most ambitious goal of the project is to replace HTTP as the primary file exchange protocol used in the Internet.
 This could ultimately result in the decentralization of the Internet.

 IPFS synthesizes various technologies developed since the Internet's inception.
 These technologies include Git, BitTorrent, distributed hash tables